 Another new innovation on this year's census is box-ticking, which will facilitate coding and processing of data collected.

-An RTÉ News report by Brendan O'Brien broadcast on 5 April 1981.
+An RTÉ News report broadcast on 5 April 1981.
 The reporter is Brendan O'Brien.